SIDDHANTKOHLI123/Projects-/wordleproject/readme.md

 ### Running the project

 You can import the project (Projects from Git option in Eclipse) using the Clone URI option.
 Once cloned, run the `WordleConnectorBot.java`.

+Developed an algorithm to guess a word with minimum number of moves using Spring MVC Created a connector to the Wordle official website using Selenium to solve the word based on formerly suggested results Designed application UI using ReactJS to mimic the behavior of wordle

+It was a group project and we were working on a Wordle Solving algorithm to guess a word in a minimum number of moves on Java Spring MVC.
+We also created a connector to the Wordle official site using Selenium so that it automatically solves the word based on previous suggested word results.
+In addition, to it, we created a frontend application on React which is used to mimic the behavior of wordle as on its website and connected with the backend containing the algorithm